The Search for Animal Chin: Cast

 Also, in non-skating roles are Skip Engblom as a bouncer and Gerrit Graham as Alan Winters, the head of Slash Skates.

+Production

+Tony Hawk recalled in an episode of the Hawk vs. Wolf Podcast that the Chin ramp was built in private property without permission.
+The Chin ramp scenes were shot first, followed by Hawaii and other locations.

 Legacy

-The iconic ramp featured in the movie was rebuilt at Woodward West Skatepark in Tehachapi, California for the 30th anniversary of the film.
-The original Bones Brigade reunited and skated the ramp design that no one has skated in 30 years - the original was torn down after filming.
+The iconic ramp featured in the movie was rebuilt at Woodward West Skatepark in Tehachapi, California, for the 30th anniversary of the film.
+The original Bones Brigade reunited and skated the ramp design that no one had skated in 30 years.
+The original had been torn down after filming.